Why Should You Choose a Career in Beauty?

 Are You Ready for Your Career in the Beauty Industry?

 Now that you know that a career in the beauty industry is in fact obtainable, are you ready to give it a go?
 Reach out to Artisan School of Cosmetology to learn about our campus and how to apply.
-We offer financing options through Climb Credit.
+We offer programs options through Climb Credit.
 We can’t wait to meet you and help you on your journey!

 To learn more about the benefits of a career in beauty or about our cosmetology school, give Artisan School of Cosmetology in Parkersburg, WV, a call at (304) 834-3600.
 Follow us on Facebook to learn about specials, services, and more.